-Students can check the Required Reading list for each module here.
-We encourage students to support their study by becoming a Library member, giving them easy access to the course materials all year round.
-Become a Library Member here (and click ‘Memberships’)
+Students can access all the Required Readings for each module ahead of time by checking this list.
+We encourage students to support their studies by becoming a library member, giving them easy access to course materials year round.
+Become a Library Member.

 December 8 and 9 Discovering Buddhism – Preparing for Retreat